-An additional four production bores were installed at the Nabiac borefield late in November, yielding an additional 2.4 million litres per day and bringing the total number of bores to 18.
+An additional four production bores were also installed, bringing the total number of bores to 18.
+The borefiled is now reliably producing around 11 million litres per day.

-Existing bore pumps in the Nabiac Borefield were lowered by approximately one metre each to gain additional yield.
-Two of these were completed during the late November and are now providing an additional 1.1 million litres per day, which is significantly more than initially estimated.
 During January and February an additional five bores will be installed, which is estimated to yield an additional 4 million litres per day.